-NEW!
 Two Pell Grants in an Award Year

 Students can now receive two Pell Grant Awards within one Award Year, if certain criteria are met.
 The first scheduled Pell Grant Award is the yearly amount initially provided and the second scheduled Pell Grant Award is the additional amount you could receive based on successfully completing over 24 credits in an award year.
-An example of an award year is July, full-time payments or its equivalent for part-time study.
+An example of an award year is July, 2014 to June 30, 2015.

+The purpose of implementing the Two Pell Grant Option is to give students the opportunity to accelerate their progress towards their degrees by giving them access to Pell Grant funding each semester they attend college including summer terms.
+Students who received their first Pell payment in the 2008-2009 award year or after will be limited to 18 terms of full-time payments or its equivalent for part-time study.
 Students can track their remaining Pell Grant eligibility on www.NSLDS.ed.gov (National Student Loan Data Base) or through their Student Aid Report.

-2010 to June 30, 2011.

-The purpose of implementing the Two Pell Grant Option is to give students the opportunity to accelerate their progress towards their degrees by giving them access to Pell Grant funding each semester they attend college including summer terms.
-Students who received their first Pell payment in the 2008-2009 award year or after will be limited to 18 terms of